-Workshops are for all ages and levels, though some experience and ability to mix and use paint is necessary.
+Workshops are for all ages and levels, however, some experience and ability to mix colour and use paint is necessary.
 Working with a model this class is about creating portraits instinctively rather than academically.
-By this I mean no traditional measuring techniques and working with a three step method or the tri-step (sitter – palette – canvas).
-The tri-step is a methodology I have developed for my own practice and is how I create a more characterful, instinctive portrait.
+By this I mean no traditional measuring techniques and working with a three step method (sitter – palette – canvas).
+This allows the eye to train rapidly in responding to colour and form instinctively, your ability in drawing and measuring will come naturally, ultimately capturing the character and likeness of the sitter.
+This is a methodology I have developed for my own practice and is how I create a more characterful, instinctive portrait.
 The workshop also gives strong emphasis to colour mixing and palette preparation.
 It covers how to use colour effectively by recognising tonal values, temperature and harmony.
-Preparing the palette before painting is crucial to the tri-step method and is a fast track in developing your skills and creating your own power palette.
+Preparing the palette before painting is crucial to the three step method and is a fast track in developing your skills in painting and preparing your own personal palette.

-The atmosphere is relaxed and fun but prepare to be tired out by the end!
+The atmosphere is relaxed and fun but prepare to be tired by the end!

 WORKSHOP DATES AND LOCATIONS:

 Below are the latest workshops at several different locations.
 All workshops are structured in the same way, however, the longer workshops (Kingston and Kensington) offer a more in depth look at colour theory, mixing and preparing a palette.

 KENSINGTON: 14th April, 12:30- 5pm SOLD OUT.
 12th May 12:30 - 5pm places available.

 ISLINGTON: 31st March 2019, 1pm-4:30pm SOLD OUT.
 Next workshop 28th April, 12:30 - 5pm places available.

 KINGSTON: 30th March 2019, 12:30pm-5pm SOLD OUT.
 Next workshop 27th April, 12:30 - 5pm places available.

 1 - 2 - 1 Sessions.
 For details about one on one tuition please email.